 New Rules of Professional Conduct went into effect under the California State Bar in November 2018.
-Understand what those standards entail—and why would they matter for an attorney and a client.
-This blog will take a look.
+In this blog we’ll guide you through understanding the new code of ethics, what those standards entail, and why would they matter for an attorney and a client.

 For example, new Rule 1.1 states that “(a) lawyer shall not intentionally, recklessly, with gross negligence, or repeatedly fail to perform legal services with competence.”
 The phrase “with gross negligence” is a change from former Rule 3.110, in that single acts of ordinary negligence have often not been found to be a violation of the rule in the State Supreme Court.